dipeshmahato3110/Wonderla/README.md

 - Add data to Database.
 -Initialize Database.
 - Creates the route :-
-    Index Route : Index page of the project.
+    - Index Route : Index page of the project.
-    Read(Show Route) : Show the deatial of the content (through its ID).
+    -  Read(Show Route) : Show the deatial of the content (through its ID).
-    New & Create Route : Create a new content and save to DB.
+    - New & Create Route : Create a new content and save to DB.
-    Edit & Update Route : Edit the content and then update it(through its ID).
+    - Edit & Update Route : Edit the content and then update it(through its ID).
-    Delete Route : Delete the content (through its ID).
+    - Delete Route : Delete the content (through its ID).

 |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 Phase 1 (Part b)

+- EJS-Mate
+- Boilerplate